Goorakh/RiskOfChaos/README.md

 * Voidtouch Everyone: Makes every non-player on the stage into a voidtouched elite (including allies)
 * Duplicate Random Item Stack: Duplicates a random item stack for every player
 * Teleport to Random Location: Teleports every player to a random location on the current stage
-* Activate Random Equipment: Activates a random activatable equipment on all characters
-* Change Difficulty: Sets the current difficulty to a random one for the rest of the run
+* Change Difficulty: Sets the current difficulty to a random one, lasts 1 stage
 * Combo: Activates 2 other random effects
 * Gambling Addiction: Replaces every source of loot on the map with a chance shrine
 * Give Tonic Affliction: Gives all players one Tonic Affliction
 * Spawn Random Boss: Spawns a random boss
-* Max All Cooldowns: Sets all skill and equipment cooldowns to their maximum value (as if you just used them)
 * Uncorrupt Random Item: Converts all of a random item into its non-void variant
 * Poverty: Converts all players' money into experience
 * +5 Minutes: Adds 5 minutes to the run timer